 It was almost 1am when we boarded the tiny, but luxurious speedboat.
-We were making a quick five-minute dash across the Indian Ocean from Gan International Airport to our luxurious five-star island resort.
+We were making a quick five-minute dash across the Indian Ocean from Gan International Airport to Shangri-La’s Villingili Island in the Maldives.
 I was exhausted, but nervous with excitement as I tried to make out the island from the tiny dotted lights in the distance.
 One of the staff must have noticed I was squinting into the darkness.
 “You should have flown in during the day – it’s very beautiful arriving by boat.”
 I don’t doubt that it is, but during daylight hours, we were wrapping up the Sri Lankan leg of our trip.
-And little did he know that I secretly love arriving at a place at night when it’s dark – that way the morning reveal is so much more epic.
+And little did he know that I secretly love arriving at a place at night when it’s dark.
+That way the morning reveal is so much more epic.

 After a short five-minute drive under a jungle canopy we turned onto a wooden path that lead out over a lagoon and towards our villa.
 I squeezed Jason’s hand – we were almost there.
 As excited as I was to see our overwater villa, I also wanted to see what was in the mini bar – we hadn’t eaten since Sri Lanka and I was starving.

 Our buggy driver opened the door to our villa but as he was about to show us around, I caught sight of two perfectly prepared meals laid out on the table for us.
 It was our first instance experiencing the Shangri-la touch and it wouldn’t be our last.

 THE SHANGRI-LA VILLINGILI’S OVERWATER BUNGALOWS